Recovery & Addiction

 You might not feel proud yet.
 People around you are probably more celebratory than you feel.
 You’re likely just tired and trying to hold on.
 Pride usually comes later.

 Your relationships might get worse before they get better.
-People in your life got used to the version of you that was using.
+During the first 30 days of sobriety, people in your life are adjusting to you too.
 Some don’t know what to do with this version.
 Some friendships won’t survive recovery, and that’s not a sign you did something wrong.

 You’ll probably try to replace one thing with another.
 Working out obsessively, eating ice cream every night, hours on your phone.
 Cross-addiction is common — your brain hasn’t stopped needing relief, it’s just looking somewhere new.
 Worth noticing.

-Sleep will be off for a while — insomnia, vivid dreams, night sweats.
+Sleep will be off for a while — insomnia, vivid dreams, night sweats are common in the first 30 days of sobriety and beyond.
 It’s one of the last things to settle.
 But I haven’t worked with anyone whose sleep didn’t eventually come back.

 The first 30 days of sobriety are genuinely hard.
-They’re also the foundation for everything after.
+They’re also the foundation of early addiction recovery — everything after depends on getting through this stretch.

 Find people who actually understand what this is — who won’t look at you strangely for struggling.
 A therapist, a recovery group, a sponsor — something with other people in it.
 The SAMHSA National Helpline is free, confidential, and available 24/7 if you need a place to start.
-Most people who get through early recovery didn’t do it alone.
+Most people who get through early addiction recovery didn’t do it alone — and the research is clear that social support is one of the strongest predictors of staying sober past 30 days.

 If you’re looking for professional support with addiction recovery in Tampa, reach out to schedule a consultation.